Prickly Pear Moth

-The Caterpillars of this moth feed on the pads (cladodes) of the several introduced pest species of Opuntia, especially including:
+The Caterpillars of this moth feed on the pads (cladodes) of the several pest species of Opuntia that were unfortunately introduced into Australia, especially including:

 They normally pupate in white cocoons amongst the ground debris.
 In captivity, some pupated at the top of their jar, and some at the bottom.